melosso/portway/Documentation/docs/reference/namespaces.md

 - [ ] Namespace is not a reserved word
 - [ ] Directory structure matches namespace organization
 - [ ] `NamespaceDisplayName` provided for documentation
-- [ ] URLs accessible with namespaced patterns
+- [ ] URLs accessible with namespaced patterns (SQL, Proxy, Static, Composite only)
+- [ ] File and Webhook endpoints use simple directory structure (no namespaces)
 - [ ] Backward compatibility maintained for existing clients
 - [ ] Environment consistency across dev/test/prod